rvedant5/Diffson/README.md

 - Four columns: Key, JSON1, JSON2, Status
 - Status indicators with emojis
 - Sticky header for easy reference
+- **NEW**: Clickable arrow buttons in Status column for detailed row comparisons
+- **NEW**: Opens new tabs with pre-loaded data for focused analysis

 ## 🚢 Deployment